decred/dcrdocs/docs/faq/proof-of-stake/general.md

 Like any other cryptocurrency Decred might need to hardfork at some point.

 One of the agenda issues set for the PoS voting system could be a hardfork.
-If such an issue is set, the new version of the decred files will include the hardfork but it will not activate until the PoS system has voted on it.
+If such an issue is set, the new version of the Decred source code will include the hardfork in it, but the hard fork will not activate until the PoS system has voted on it.

 For a hardfork vote to start two critical conditions have to be met:

 - First, 75% of the PoW miners have to upgrade to the latest version of the current network block version.
 This check runs over the past 1000 blocks.
 - Second, 75% of the PoS miners have to upgrade to the latest version.
 This check runs over the past 2016 blocks.

-If these checks are met the voting process begins.
+Once these checks are met, the voting process begins.
 Tickets can be set with an additional parameter of yes/no/abstain.
 You do this in your wallet before the ticket votes.
 Tickets marked as abstain will not be counted in the total amount of votes.

 The PoS system then starts counting tickets with these parameters set over a predetermined amount of blocks.
-If over this interval the amount of votes is 75%, or more, 'yes' the vote has passed.
+If over this interval the amount of ‘yes’ votes is 75% or more, the vote has passed.
 A lock in period of a set number of blocks will start before the hardfork goes live, so everyone has a chance to upgrade and not be hardforked off the network.

 Because the code for the hardfork is already in the then current version of Decred there is no need for the developers to interfere or the majority of PoW miners and PoS miners to upgrade after a decision has been reached.
 If the vote on a hardfork passes it will be implemented automatically after the lock in period.